Michael Cole (wrestling): Face turn (2012–present)

 On the March 30, 2015, episode of Raw, Cole, along with JBL and Booker T, was attacked by Brock Lesnar after Seth Rollins refused Lesnar his WWE World Heavyweight Championship rematch.
 Cole did not appear on commentary the following week as part of a storyline injury.
 On June 8, Cole welcomed Byron Saxton as the color commentator for Raw, replacing Booker T. On the January 15, 2018 episode of Raw, Cole was attacked by Braun Strowman due to Strowman's anger at being fired by General Manager Kurt Angle and was subsequently replaced by Tom Phillips for the remainder of the broadcast.

 On September 26, 2019, WWE announced as a part of their "WWE Premiere Week" that a new commentary team would be on SmackDown.
 Cole returned to SmackDown as a full-time commentator for the first time in six years, appearing alongside former Raw commentators Corey Graves and Renee Young.
 He was joined on commentary with Pat McAfee on April 16, 2021.
 McAfee eventually took a break to work for ESPN's College Gameday, and Cole would be joined by Wade Barrett on commentary for SmackDown and for premium live events with Graves.

 On August 5, 2023, WWE went with more on-air commentary changes as Cole returned to Raw on August 7, with Wade Barrett joining him on commentary.
 He remained on SmackDown as Corey Graves would be returning on commentary with Kevin Patrick joining in.
 On January 1, 2024, Cole left SmackDown again, leaving Patrick and Graves as the two-man commentary team and was rejoined by Pat McAfee on Raw later that month.

 When SmackDown returned to USA Network on September 13, 2024, Cole was replaced by the debuting Joe Tessitore on Raw on September 2, while McAfee was on hiatus due to his involvement on ESPN College Gameday.
 However, Cole and McAfee returned to Raw upon its series premiere on Netflix, which acquired the rights to Raw in January 2024, starting January 6, 2025.

 From 2020 onwards, Cole has engaged in longstanding feuds on commentary against Bayley, with whom he has had issues in storyline over the past few years, Top Dolla, whom Cole called out for a botched top rope spot on an episode of SmackDown, and Dominik Mysterio, whom Cole sides against in Dominik's feud with his father Rey Mysterio.

+On the WWE Raw on Netflix Anniversary Show on January 5, 2026, Cole and Graves returned to Raw.